logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 ```

-##### Dict Config
+###### Dict Config

-If you are using Python 3.8, it is recommended to use the `logging.config.dictConfig` method, as mentioned in Python's [documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format).
+This is an alternative configuration option recommended if you are using Python 3.8.

+See Python's [documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format) regarding the `logging.config.dictConfig` method.

 ```yml
 LOGGING = {